Lily Laskine

-Lily Laskine (31 August 1893 in Paris – 4 January 1988 in Paris) was one of the most prominent harpists of the twentieth century.
+Lily Laskine (31 August 1893 – 4 January 1988) was one of the most prominent harpists of the twentieth century who was born and died in Paris.
 Born Lily Aimée Laskine to Jewish parents in Paris, she studied at the Conservatoire de Paris with Alphonse Hasselmans and became a frequent performing partner of several distinguished French flautists, including Marcel Moyse and Jean-Pierre Rampal.
 Laskine also served as professor of harp at the Conservatoire de Paris from 1948 to 1958.
 She was awarded the Legion of Honour in 1958.
 She died in Paris.

 In 1936 she married Roland Charmy, a violinist and academic of the Conservatoire de Paris.